Microsoft Store: Developer tools

 Microsoft Store provides developer tools for tracking apps in the store.

 The dashboard also presents a detailed breakdown of users by market, age, and region, as well as charts on the number of downloads, purchases, and average time spent in an app.

 Reception

 Microsoft Store has widely received negative reviews since its inception.
 Unavailability of popular apps has been the leading reason for the cold reception of the store.
-Phil Spencer, head of Microsoft's gaming division, has also opined that Microsoft Store "sucks".
-As a result, Office was removed as an installable app from the store, and made to redirect to its website.
-Malware had also made their way into the store masquerading as popular games.
+In 2018, Phil Spencer, the then-head of Microsoft's gaming division, opined that Microsoft has "got a ton of work to do" in order to fix the Windows store for PC gamers.
+Malware had also made its way into the store by being displayed as popular games.